VishnuRaman/RBase/README.md

 ### Features Consistent with HBase

-RedBase implements the following features that are consistent with Apache HBase:
+RBase implements the following features that are consistent with Apache HBase:

 1. **Data Model**
    - Tables containing Column Families